Guidelines for Classroom Use of Copyrighted Materials

 These guidelines apply to both traditional print reserve material and materials placed in the course learning system, Moodle.

-In order to comply with the federal copyright guidelines, for Moodle courses, faculty should be aware of the following:
+For Moodle courses, in order to comply with the federal copyright guidelines faculty should be aware of the following:

-- If not directly linking to one of our electronic journals or fulltext databases, material to be processed for Moodle should contain the notice of copyright.
+If not directly linking to one of our electronic journals or fulltext databases, material posted in Moodle should contain the notice of copyright.
 This includes: the letter "c" in a circle, ©, date and place of publication, author, and title.
-In the case of a journal, place of publication is not necessary.
+In the case of a journal article, place of publication is not necessary.

 Table of Contents